DevilXD/aRez/README.md

 ### Notes

 This is an alpha version - as of right now, everything is a subject to change.
-Once all 3 games / APIs are supported, this wrapper is going to have it's v1.0 release, and I will try to manage it the proper way from there.
+Once both Paladins and Smite (and maybe Realm Royale) APIs are supported, this wrapper is going to have it's v1.0 release, and I will try to manage the versioning the proper way from there.